Perry Pears

 Thurston’s Red

-First recorded in the 1880s arising near Dymock close to the Gloucestershire and Herefordshire border.
-Hence also known as Dymock Red.
+[Not in use] Pyrus communis maiden (vigorous): In stock £24.50Also known as Dymock Red.
 The pears are pyriform or turbinate in shape becoming yellowish skinned with a red flush.